nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Description
 ![Display Class Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/AY2122S2-CS2113T-T09-4/tp/master/docs/diagrams/Display.puml)

-By calling different methods of Display class, Simplst can print out different messages for user
+By calling different methods of Display class, Simplst can print out different messages for users.

 ### UserInterface Class
 UserInterface class is used to take user input and pass it to the corresponding command parser.